 To understand the advantages and disadvantages of a limited liability company, let’s take the example of three individuals: Sam, Paul, and Harry.
 They want to start a business together, but they are quite uncomfortable with forming a partnership since, in that case, they will be personally liable for the debts of the business.
 They know that a corporation enjoys limited liability, but they are unhappy with the clauses in a corporation too.
 A corporation would not let them manage it by themselves.
-Also, they will also have to pay a double tax on their earnings.
+Also, they will have to pay a double tax on their earnings.
 They found a solution in forming a Limited Liability company, which will combine the benefits of both the Partnership and the Corporation forms of business organization.

 Limited Liability Company as a business organization is allowed and governed under state laws.
 The owners of a limited liability company are referred to as its members.
-Unlike a corporation, the members of this organization can manage the company by themselves.
-They can be fully involved in the everyday operations of the company (without having to appoint a Board of Directors who then appoint managers) while still enjoying limited liability.
+Unlike a corporation, the members of this organization can manage the company themselves.
+They can be fully involved in the everyday operations of the company (without having to appoint a Board of Directors, who then appoint managers) while still enjoying limited liability.
 A single person/member can form a Limited Liability Company.
 At the same time, there is no limit on the maximum number of members a limited liability company can have.
 Let us understand the advantages and disadvantages of a limited liability company in more depth.

 Advantages of a Limited Liability Company

 A limited liability company borrows this advantage from corporations.
 The company exists as a separate legal entity that protects its members from being personally liable for business obligations.